kevhines/NEO-app/ReadMe.md

 ## Acknowledgments

-  - Hat tip to anyone whose code was used
+- Thanks to Annabel Wilmerding
-  - Inspiration
+- Thanks to my classmates
-  - etc
+- Thanks to The Flatiron School